 Tuition fee: £8,250

-Level 6 Bachelor of Arts (Honours) in Acting (subject to validation).
+Level 6 Bachelor of Arts (Honours) in Acting validated by The Open University

 We expect applicants to be working at (or to demonstrate competency at) Level 2 or above in English/literacy and maths/numeracy.
 We accept GCSE passes in English Language and maths at Grades 9 to 4 (previously A* to C).